 - A full hundred hour TEFL qualification or normal school teaching qualification (if candidate has experience working with foreign language children).

-- EU Nationals with C2 level of English.
+- C2 level of English.

 - First class interpersonal skills with ability to control children in a motivational and fair way, which enables campers to integrate into the English environment smoothly and encourages them to speak English.

 - Very high level of oral and written skills including persuasion, negotiation and advocacy.

 - The ability to manage continually conflicting priorities in a high pressured environment.

 - High energy levels and a young but responsible mature outlook on life and work.